xurble/FeedThing/README.md

 FeedThing is a django-based feed reader.
 I created it when Bloglines was shutting down because I didn't like Google Reader and then of course that shut down too.

 FeedThing supports all common feed flavours - RSS, Atom and JSON Feed.
+It works just as well on mobile as on desktop browsers.

 FeedThing treats feeds in the specific esoteric way I like.

 * Regular (I want to read everything by this author) feeds show up with just the unread posts in *chronological* order.
 * High traffic news feeds show just the most recent 20 posts in *reverse chronological* order.

-Feeds can be placed into folders in which case all the fields in the folder are treated as if they were a single feed.
+Feeds can be placed into folders in which case all the feeds in the folder are treated as if they were a single feed.

 So you can use FeedThing as both a catch-up, never-miss-a-post service, and a Dive Winer-esque river of news.

-A single FeedThing installation can support multiple users, although there isn't actually a way to create new users just now.
+A single FeedThing installation can support multiple users, each with their own settings and list of feeds.
+Embarrassingly, there is no UI to create those users just now.

 Installation
 ============